aegis-icons/aegis-icons/.github/pull_request_template.md

 Fill this part based of this information:
 - Is the color taken somewhere from the logo?
    - If YES, then add & edit this text for eg ➜
-      ❝  Background color is from the logo (`#add-hex-color-code-here`).  ❞
+      ❝  It's from the logo (`#add-hex-color-code-here`).  ❞
 - Is color taken from the mentioned app / site?
-(And not from logo)
+(And not from the logo)
    - If YES, then do either/all of these things:
       - Upload screenshot of the area where you got the color AND give URL of the page (unless it's from app)
          - How to upload screenshot: https://is.gd/github_attach_files